discos/doc/user/noto/Setup.rst

 specific for the wanted receiver, to be written in the **operatorInput**.
 The currently available choices are::

-    > bandaC     for the C-band receiver
+    > setupCCC     for the C-band receiver

 .. note:: Spaces within the command line content are **not** allowed!